 Amazon Synopsis

-A special thanks to Ellen Byron for providing a hardcover copy of A CAJUN CHRISTMAS KILLING for one lucky winner!
-Contest ends Friday, October 20, 2017 at 11:59 pm PST and is restricted to U.S. residents only.
+A special thanks to Linda Reilly for providing one winner with an e-book copy of ESCAPE CLAWS!
+Contest ends Sunday, January 14, 2018 at 11:59 pm PST.
 Please use the Rafflecopter box located below the recipe to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 - 1 tablespoon vanilla extract